Thottumkara K. Vinod, Ph.D.

 Post-Doctoral Fellow: Michigan State University & University of Oregon

-Chem 331 Organic Chemistry I - Syllabus
+CHEM 331 Organic Chemistry I - Syllabus

-Chem 534 Advanced Organic Chemistry - Syllabus
+CHEM 332 Organic Chemistry II - Syllabus

 The overarching goal of the current research in our laboratory is the development and optimization of various chemo selective oxidation procedures using water- soluble hypervalent iodine reagents.
 Underlying green chemistry themes such as the use of benign oxidants, the use of aqueous solvent mixtures as reaction media and the feasibility of carrying out the synthetically useful oxidative transformations under catalytic conditions in presence of environmentally friendly co-oxidants are highlights and worthwhile aspects of the ongoing projects.
 We also focus on the mechanistic aspects of these chemo selective oxidative transformations.
 A careful evaluation of the mechanism of oxidation of alcohols carried out using water-soluble hypervalent iodine reagents in different solvents have allowed us to map out a series of feasible and predictable chemo selective oxidations from knowledge of the C-H bond dissociation energies of the bond involved in the oxidation step.
 Methodologies for chemo selective oxidation of a select methyl group on heterocyclic rings, selective introduction of -unsaturation in ketones over aldehydes, introduction of -unsaturation with predictable regio chemistry in unsymmetrical ketones, potential and possible selective oxidation of aliphatic aldehydes over aromatic aldehydes are a few of the different selective oxidation methods currently under investigation.